 Set a cast iron pan over high heat.
 Add 2 tablespoon of grapeseed oil to the pan and when the oil begins shimmering, add the tenderloin.
 Sear on each side for 1 minute.
 Remove from pan and set on a plate to rest.
+When cool enough to handle, snip of the butcher twine and discard.

 To make the prosciutto layer place 6 pieces of prosciutto slightly overlapping over one another on a large piece of plastic wrap.
 They should form a rectangle that is slightly longer and twice is tall as the tenderloin.